Guidance

 Conflict and termination

-If the conflict has become so entrenched that even an outsider cannot help, the best thing to do is to distance the disputants from each other.
+If the conflict has become so entrenched that even an external expert cannot help, it is sometimes best to distance the disputants from each other.
 This can be done through tasks where they have nothing to do with each other in terms of content, so that they have the opportunity to avoid each other.
-Carefully check whether this is a viable solution that will not further negatively impact the team.
-If this is not in sight, then one of the two must be removed from the team.
+Carefully check whether this is a viable solution that will not have a negative impact on the team.
+If this is not in sight, then one of the two may even have to leave the team.
+Try to develop such solutions together with the employees in a spirit of commitment.
+You don’t want to offend someone who then leaves the company in an eager attempt to save something.

 Conflict between team and manager